gaelcodes/Gael-Ishimwe-Rwigema-Personal-Portfolio/README.md

-# Nexus Portfolio
+# Ishimwe Rwigema Gael's Portfolio

-This is a static personal portfolio website built with HTML, CSS, and JavaScript.
+#### This is a static personal portfolio website built with HTML, CSS, and JavaScript.